 I ask Him to help me turn from the unclean toward the clean.
 I hand over my limited perspective, selfish intentions and stubbornness.

 Pray with me?

 Dear Lord, You are holy and worthy of all praise and honor.
+Forgive me for all the times I bend toward the common over the holy.
 Lead me in Your ways today.
 Guide me with Your Spirit to choose words, thoughts and deeds that bring you glory.

 Now It’s Your Turn

 Quiet your heart before God for a few minutes, then ask Him to reveal the common things, behaviors, thoughts and relationships that you’ve been settling for.
 Make a fresh commitment to pursue holiness and ask the Holy One to lead you in the pursuit.

 I’d love to hear your thoughts on this!
 Shoot me a direct message on Instagram.

 Are you ready to move forward in holiness and have a great time doing it?
 Hang out with Gwen and friends!
 Listen to the GRACEOLOGIE with Gwen Smith podcast as you commute to work, go on walks, exercise, run errands, eat guacamole or travel.
 Podcasts are also perfect to listen to as you do household chores!
 (Laundry anyone?)

 Each GRACEOLOGIE with Gwen Smith podcast episode is filled with fun, faith-focused, grace-filled conversations that will help you know and trust God more.